While I was in Arizona last week for the BYU football game,

 My brothers remembered the long visits and hours of waiting for

 They talked about the hours of pacing those familiar areas,

-the crying, and the prayers offers up to God for relief from their heartache.
+the crying, and the prayers offered to God to relieve their heartache.

-On this hot September day, I walked in the Burn Center,
+On this hot September day, I walked into the Burn Center

 I recognize and realize that many who enter don't make it out.

 It's heartbreaking.
 I noticed another family in the waiting room,

 and my heart hurt for them.
 I wanted to reach out and

 assure them that somehow everything was going to be alright.

 I wanted to tell them they were in an excellent Burn Center